Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Abstract

 \section{Abstract}

-Network interference has garnered significant interest in the field of causal inference.
-It reflects diverse sociological behaviors, wherein the treatment assigned to one individual within a network may influence the outcome of other individuals, such as their neighbors.
-To estimate the causal effect, one classical way is to randomly assign experimental candidates into different groups and compare their differences.
-However, in the context of sequential experiments, such treatment assignment may result in a large regret.
-In this paper, we develop a unified interference-based online experimental design framework.
-Compared to existing literature, we expand the definition of arm space by leveraging the statistical concept of exposure mapping.
-Importantly, we establish the Pareto-optimal trade-off between the estimation accuracy and regret with respect to both time period and arm space, which remains superior to the baseline even in the absence of network interference.
-We further propose an algorithmic implementation and model generalization.
+Network interference has attracted significant attention in the field of causal inference, encapsulating various sociological behaviors where the treatment assigned to one individual within a network may affect the outcomes of others, such as their neighbors.
+A key challenge in this setting is that standard causal inference methods often assume independent treatment effects among individuals, which may not hold in networked environments.
+To estimate interference-aware causal effects, a traditional approach is to inherit the independent settings, where practitioners randomly assign experimental participants into different groups and compare their outcomes.
+While effective in offline settings, this strategy becomes problematic in sequential experiments, where suboptimal decision persists, leading to substantial regret.
+To address this issue, we introduce a unified interference- aware framework for online experimental design.
+Compared to existing studies, we extend the definition of arm space by utilizing the statistical concept of exposure mapping, which allows for a more flexible and context-aware representation of treatment effects in networked settings.
+Cru- cially, we establish a Pareto-optimal trade-off between estimation accuracy and regret under the network concerning both time period and arm space, which remains superior to baseline models even without network interference.
+Furthermore, we propose an algorithmic implementation and discuss its generalization across different learning settings and network topology.